 - A seat on a replacement flight (either ASAP or at a later date)

 Moreover, if you were denied boarding, the airline is required to provide you with meals and refreshments for the duration of your wait for your replacement flight.
 The carrier may give you a voucher but feel free to go over its value, if required.
-If you are not offered a voucher for food and drinks, you can still make any necessary purchases.
+If you are not offered a voucher for food and drinks, you can still make all your necessary purchases.
 Remember to keep your receipts as they will allow you to claim reimbursement for your expenses later.

 In conclusion, if you are denied boarding, you can either accept the airline’s offer or not.
 Here is what you will get in either case: